SG Lewis: 2014–2016: Career beginnings

-In 2015, he released his debut extended play, entitled Shivers, which features guest appearances from Louis Mattrs and JP Cooper.

-In 2016, he released his second extended play, entitled Yours, which features its lead single and title track, "Yours", featuring un-credited vocals from rising singer-songwriter Raye.
-He also collaborated on songs with Howard Lawrence and Gallant.
+In 2015, he released his debut extended play, entitled Shivers featuring guest appearances from Louis Mattrs and JP Cooper.
+In 2016, he released a second extended play entitled Yours with "Yours", a lead single and title track.
+"Yours" has un-credited vocals from the rising singer-songwriter Raye.
+Lewis collaborated on songs with Howard Lawrence and Gallant.

-2017–present: Dusk, Dark and Dawn
+2017–2019: Dusk, Dark and Dawn

-Throughout 2017, he began releasing more singles and got brought to the attention of Virgin EMI Records to which he was signed to later on.
-In 2018, he announced that he was working on his debut album, which was set to be released in three parts or extended plays – later revealed to be named Dusk, Dark and Dawn.
-The project's lead single and first song to be released from Dusk was also revealed, entitled "Aura", featuring vocals from J Warner, which was done so on 18 January 2018.
-It was shortly succeeded by "Coming Up" released as its second single.
+Throughout 2017, Lewis released singles and was shown to Virgin EMI Records to which he later signed.
+In 2018, he announced that he was working on his debut album, which was set to be released in three parts or extended plays–later announced as Dusk, Dark and Dawn.
+The project's lead single and first song to be released from Dusk was revealed, entitled "Aura", featuring vocals from J Warner.
+"Aura" came out on 18 January 2018.
+Soon "Coming Up" was released as its second single.
 Dusk was released on 6 April 2018.